dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 41 42 43 44 45 46 47 48 49 50

 The way the Sieve works is by assuming all the numbers are prime, and successively eliminating non-primes.
-First thing we can do is strike 1 off the list, since 1 is not a prime number by definition:
+The first thing we can do is strike 1 off the list, since 1 is not a prime number by definition:

 ~~1~~  2  3  4  5  6  7  8  9  10